 Eric and I eat a lot of rice, we even buy it twenty pounds at a time!
 This is nothing new, I’ve always loved rice.
-In Hawaii I would buy a bowl of rice for 50 cents for breakfast at school then douse it with Aloha Shoyu.
+At school in Hawaii, I would buy a bowl of rice for 50 cents for breakfast, then douse it with Aloha Shoyu.
 I thought that was the perfect breakfast to start the school day off right.
 While I still love plain rice, sometimes I also love to doctor it up and make it a little more exciting.

 I actually came up with this recipe back when I bought several pomegranates because they were on sale.
-I was planning out our meals in order to stick to the food budget and had worked pomegranate into at least one meal every day of the week.
+I was planning out our meals in order to stick to the food budget, and had worked pomegranate into at least one meal every day of the week.
 As my friend Kelly pointed out on my pomegranate tuna salad post , tightening our food budget seemed to really increase my creativity in the kitchen.

 I thought about simply tossing pomegranate seeds with the rice, but that still felt a little boring.
 I often cook rice in juice or stock to change the flavor, or even put sausages in the rice cooker to cook with the rice.
 With this technique in mind I grabbed a cinnamon stick from my spice drawer (I have a spice drawer, rack, and cupboard!) and nestled it into the rice and water.

 The smell of cinnamon soon wafted through our house, and when the rice was done I eagerly tasted it.
 The rice was a little brown from the cinnamon, and the flavor reminded me of the Middle East.
 I scooped the rice into a bowl and tasted it with a couple pomegranate seeds.
 It was good but not complete.

 But there under the kitchen window, standing tall and proud like weary soldiers who made it through the icy battle, were several sprigs of mint.
 I deeply inhaled their heady scent and gleefully plucked three of them from the ground.

-The earthy taste of cinnamon that lingers on your tongue, the sweetness of mint with the floral notes of saffron, and the bright burst of tart pomegranate juice with every bite melded into a beautifully complex symphony of flavor.
+The earthy taste of cinnamon that lingers on your tongue, the sweetness of mint with the floral notes of saffron, and the bright burst of tart pomegranate juice, with every bite melding into a beautifully complex symphony of flavor.

 I brought him a spoonful and at first glance he asked “Are you going to put pomegranates in everything?”
 While his mouth was still open I stuck the spoon in.

 “This is great!
 Is there more?”
 Satisfied, I dished the rice up for each of us (making sure there was enough for photographs later of course).
 It was the perfect side dish to make our leftover meat exciting.
 Although it took me about 40 minutes to create this recipe, it should only take you as long as your rice cooker (or pot) needs to cook the rice.
 Just chop the mint and seed the pomegranate while your rice is cooking.

 If you don’t have any saffron, don’t buy it in the spice section of a regular grocery store!
 You’ll pay way too much as saffron is pretty much THE most expensive spice.
-I got a small bottle at Trader Joe’s for $5, but once that’s used up I plan to buy saffron online.
+I got a small bottle at Trader Joe’s for $5, but once that’s used up, I plan to buy saffron online.

-1 cup uncooked rice
+- 1 cup uncooked rice

-1/2 cup vegetable stock
+- 1/2 cup vegetable stock

-1 cup water
+- 1 cup water

-1 cinnamon stick
+- 1 cinnamon stick

-1/2 cup pomegranate seeds
+- 1/2 cup pomegranate seeds

-small pinch of saffron
+- small pinch of saffron

-10 mint leaves chopped
+- 10 leaves mint, chopped

-salt and pepper to taste
+- salt and pepper to taste

-- Add pomegranate seeds, saffron and mint and toss gently to avoid damaging the rice grains.
+- Add pomegranate seeds, saffron, and mint and toss gently to avoid damaging the rice grains.
 Sprinkle with salt and pepper if desired.